 Section 95 of the Local Government (Scotland) Act 1973 places responsibility for the proper administration of SPT's financial affairs upon the proper officer of the Partnership.
-In SPT, the Assistant Chief Executive is the responsible officer and is a member of the SPT Strategy Group.
+In SPT, the Director of Finance is the responsible officer and is a member of the SPT Strategy Group.

 This arrangement is in accordance with good practice, as prescribed in the CIPFA Statement on the Role of the Chief Financial Officer in Local Government.
-Officer responsibilities are set out in SPT's Scheme of Delegated Functions and Financial Regulations which confirm that the Assistant Chief Executive shall be responsible for the financial affairs of the Partnership and act as adviser to the Partnership and all committees.
+Officer responsibilities are set out in SPT's Scheme of Delegated Functions and Financial Regulations which confirm that the Director of Finance shall be responsible for the financial affairs of the Partnership and act as adviser to the Partnership and all committees.